 “For whatever reason the mainstream media won't report these stories.
 Yet thanks to the Internet and wonderful, committed groups like Project Censored, the news is getting out.
 By revealing these examples of media censorship, we can stop the excessive secrecy and work together for a brighter future.
 Please help to spread the word, and take care.”

-Regenerative agriculture represents not only an alternative food production strategy, but a fundamental shift in our culture's relationship to nature and health.
+Regenerative agriculture represents not only an alternative food production strategy, but a fundamental shift in our culture's relationship to nature, physical health and mental health.

 Climate disruption, diminishing supplies of clean water, polluted air and soil, rising obesity, malnutrition and chronic disease, food insecurity, and food waste can all be traced back to modern food production.
 Regenerative agriculture is designed to address these problems from the ground up.
 The array of techniques that comprise regenerative agriculture rebuilds soils and sequesters carbon.
 Regenerative farming could potentially draw a critical mass of 200-250 billion tons of carbon from the earth's atmosphere over the next 25 years, mitigating or even reversing key aspects of global warming.
 Regenerative agricultural techniques allow carbon to be stored in soils and living plants, where it can increase food production and quality while reducing soil erosion and the damaging runoff of pesticides and fertilisers.
 Industrial farming systems effectively "mine" soils, decarbonising them and, in the process, destroying forests and releasing an estimated 44 to 57 percent of all climate-destabilising greenhouse gases… Read the whole article by Ronnie Cummins here.